vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 Reports on Progress in Physics, Vol. IV, London.
 Journal of Calendar Reform, New York.
 Keith, Dr. Berriedalo—The Veda of the Black Yajur School

 entitled Taittiriya Samhitā, Part.
-2. Khandakhădyaka of Brahmagupta--Edited with an
+2. Khandakhādyaka of Brahmagupta--Edited with an

 introduction by Babua Misra-translated by P. C.